Create a REST API in WordPress (With Examples)

 }

-Update API Request in WordPress (POST Method)
+API Request to Update a Post in WordPress (POST Method)

 The update request uses the same POST method, with one difference that it accepts the ID of the resource to update.
-This does not create a new resource and WP REST route for POST method to update a resource can be registered like this:
+This does not create a new resource and the WP REST route for the POST method to update a resource can be registered like this:

 register_rest_route('custom-endpoint/v1', '/custom-posts/(?P<id>\d+)', [